George5070/pdsnd_github/README.md

 (3) Change the string variable "city_list" to "cityList" twice at Lines 17 and 19

+(4) Add comment "Create a while loop to ask user to select a city" at Line 13

 ### Files used
 Bikeshare_george.py
 The three city data files include washinton.csv, chicago.csv and new_york_city.csv.